skamieniarz/newspie/README.md

 ## Features: ##

-1. Get top articles headlines by country and/or category.
+1. Get top articles headlines and their URLs by country and/or category.
 2. Search articles up to a month old.
 Looks for a given query in the titles.
 Language/country independent results.
 Relevancy decides.
 3. Results received from News API are cached for 5 minutes.
 4. Country is saved as a cookie.